GoogleChrome/web.dev/src/site/content/en/blog/display-override/index.md

 {% Aside %}
   The `display_override` property is meant to solve special corner cases.
-In almost all circumstances the regular `display` property is what developers should reach out for.
+In almost all circumstances the regular `display` property is what developers should reach for.
 {% endAside %}

 These problems are solved by the `display_override` property, which the browser considers *before*